THE SOCIETY OF INTERVENTIONAL ONCOLOGY

 - Studies investigating mechanisms of action using advanced genomics and single cell analytic techniques to guide and personalize therapeutic decisions as well as research combining data from histopathological samples and peripheral circulating immune cells to achieve predictive modeling of therapy response

 Applicants should propose innovative research that advances the fields of interventional oncology and immuno-oncology.
 Preliminary data are strongly encouraged.
 Partnership of interventional oncologists with basic scientists in immuno-biology, pathology, genetics and biomedical imaging are highly encouraged.
 Proposals that describe short timelines for completion of high-quality studies and dissemination of results will be preferred.
 Proposals from applicants new to the SIO grant program will be given special consideration.
+This announcement will consider applications for United States only submissions.
 This announcement does not accept clinical trials.

-Grant funding of up to $50,000 for a one-year exploratory pilot project and up to $100,000 for larger two-year projects with preliminary data will be provided.
+Grant funding of up to $200,000 for larger two-year projects with preliminary data will be provided.
 If the grant proposal represents supplemental funding to existing projects, clear justification for additional funding must be provided.

 - Post- doctorate candidates are invited to apply.